Change for Charity

 How can someone apply/find out if they are eligible for bill payment assistance?

-KPUB will not handle any bill payment assistance requests directly.
+KPUB does not handle any bill payment assistance requests directly.
 Requests for financial aid must be made through the Society of St. Vincent de Paul since they are the nonprofit organization that administers the program funds.

 Eligibility for electric bill assistance through program funds is granted exclusively for KPUB residential customers and is qualified by the Society of St. Vincent de Paul for income-eligible households and on a case-by-case emergency situation.